-Despite looking like they are, CDs are not cut to a perfect circle during their manufacturing process.
+Despite looking like they are, CDs are not always cut to a perfect circle during their manufacturing process.
 This means they are not rotating symmetrically or evenly in the disc player.
-This influences the laser beam reading mechanism and puts strain on the rotational bearings.
-The clever people at AudioDeskSysteme, responsible for the now famous ultrasonic vinyl cleaner, have come up with a disc cutter that not only delivers the perfect circle but bevels the edge to 36 degrees.
+This influences the laser beam error correction and puts strain on the rotational bearings.
+The clever people at AudioDeskSysteme, responsible for the renown ultrasonic vinyl cleaner, have come up with a CD disc cutter that not only delivers the perfect circle but bevels the edge to 36 degrees.

-The more important effect of this bevel will reduce refraction of the laser beam that occurs laterally through the plastic encapsulation producing corruptive distortions to the sound.
+The more important effect of this cutter is the bevelling of the edge.
+This reduces refraction of the laser beam that occurs laterally through the plastic encapsulation producing reflections that distort the sound.

 The effect on sound is not subtle.
-The sound is cleaner, more transparent and images are better focussed and easier to perceive.
-More space around the instruments within the soundstage.
+The sound is cleaner, more transparent and images are better focused and easier to perceive.
+More space around the instruments within the sound stage.

 Due to the poor value of the GBP, we have been forced to increase the price of these items.